write FTP URLs in file name text fields or when using the command line application?

 user name of "foo" and an empty password.

-in Section 3.5 of RFC 1034 [13] and Section 2.1 of RFC 1123
+as described in Section 3.5 of RFC 1034 [13] and Section 2.1

-character and possibly also containing "-" characters.
-The
+alphanumerical character and possibly also containing "-"

-IP addresses.
+names from the IP addresses.

-colon is as well.
+the colon is as well.

-The rest of the locator supplies the details of how the
+url-path The rest of the locator supplies the details of how the

 specified resource can be accessed.
 Note that the "/" between